Getting Started#

 What is Flare?#

-is a component handler that uses the custom_id
+flare is a component handler that uses the custom_id field for components,

 which is a unique identifier for a component, to save information.
 This allows